Sarah A. Knutie

 Assistant Professor of EEB at UConn

-Faculty Affiliate at the UConn Institute for Systems Genomics, USFQ & GSC, National Geographic Explorer, Faculty Advisor for the UConn chapter of ESA SEEDS, Secretary-Elect for SICB DEDE division
+Faculty Affiliate at the UConn Institute for Systems Genomics, USFQ & GSC, National Geographic Explorer, Faculty Advisor for the UConn chapter of ESA SEEDS, Former secretary for SICB DEDE division

 E-mail: sarah.knutie AT uconn.edu, Twitter: @SarahKnutie